 Originally from the Midwest, I received my undergrad degree in Advertising with a specialization in Public Relations from Michigan State University.
 I worked in Detroit, Chicago and Miami in both corporate and nonprofit sectors prior to becoming a therapist.
 Studying advertising and PR is what initially piqued my interest in the human psyche.

 After relocating to Texas and taking time off to raise my family, my personal journey compelled me to return to Texas State University to pursue my Master’s in Social Work.
-I received a scholarship to pursue medical social work where I completed my practicum in acute psychiatric.
+I received a scholarship to pursue medical social work, where I completed my practicum in acute psychiatric care.

 Most recently, I worked in a partial hospital program and intensive outpatient treatment center for co-occurring mental health and substance abuse.
-In this setting I managed an individual caseload, and facilitated groups on a variety of topics including process addictions such as technology and sex/love addiction; substance use disorder; family conflict; failure to launch; life transition; identity exploration; and building practical skills for managing complex mental health concerns.
+I cared for a caseload of individual clients and facilitated multiple process groups on various topics, gaining valuable experience and expertise in the areas of technology addiction, sex/love addiction, substance use disorder, family conflict, failure to launch, life transitions, identity exploration, and building practical skills for managing complex mental health concerns.

 You may use your HSA/FSA to pay for therapy, and some out-of-network insurance plans may cover her services.

 Jamie offers complementary 15-minute phone consultations to ensure a good therapeutic fit before scheduling.